thegreatape/thegreata.pe-source/_posts/2016-08-28-defusing-distracting-defaults.markdown

 Luckily, it's scriptable.

-## 2. Install sleepwatcher and start Focus on wake
+## 2. Install Hammerspoon and start Focus on wake

-[sleepwatcher](http://www.bernhard-baehr.de/) is a daemon for OS X that can run shell commands upon system wake and sleep.
+[Hammerspoon](http://www.hammerspoon.org/) is an automation tool for OS X that can watch for events and run Lua scripts in response.
+It's quite powerful and the APIs are pretty extensive.
 I set it up to start Focus upon system wake, so even if I've disabled Focus earlier or closed my laptop in the middle of a break, when I come back, Focus is running.

-{% highlight bash %}
+{% highlight lua %}
 {% raw %}
-brew install sleepwatcher
-brew services start sleepwatcher echo "open focus://focus" > ~/.wakeup chmod +x ~/.wakeup
+--
+-- ~/.hammerspoon/init.lua
+-- start Focus.app on wake
+--
+local wakeCallback = nil
+function wakeCallback(event)
+  if (event == hs.caffeinate.watcher.systemDidWake) then
+    hs.execute('open focus://focus')
+  end
+end
+wakeWatcher = hs.caffeinate.watcher.new(wakeCallback)
+wakeWatcher:start()
 {% endraw %}
 {% endhighlight %}